monash-human-power/data-acquisition-system/Bridge/README.md

 You will need to have this repo installed on two Raspberry Pis.

 On both Pis, once built (see above), start the executable with `./build/ZetaBridge`.

+Note: Currently, there are no configuration options for this project.
+If you wish to change the MQTT broker IP address, you must do so manually inside `mqtt.cpp`.
+By default, the client will connect to `tcp://localhost:1883`.